drivechain-project/docs/DeveloperNotes.md

 https://github.com/drivechain-project/bitcoin/tree/sidechainBMM

 The sidechain is a fork of Bitcoin, with added functionality to support the sidechain half of Drivechains.
-None of the code in the sidechain repository should ever be merged into upstream bitcoin.
-Some of the heavy lifting and code that we wouldn't necessarily want in Bitcoin core, but is needed to support Drivechains goes here.
+This code doesn't ever need to be merged into Bitcoin upstream.

 ### `BMM`
 'BMM' stands for blind merged mining which is how Drivechains use the PoW of the Bitcoin mainchain.
 Refer